daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Under standard assumed conditions

-*Notes:*
-Conditions for a 'unique maximum', e.g. everywhere decreasing marginal revenue and increasing or nondecreasing marginal costs
+\textcolor{RawSienna}{Advanced footnote}^[ There are specific conditions for the existence of a 'unique maximum-profit quantity'.
+E.g., this will be ensured by everywher- decreasing marginal revenue and increasing or nondecreasing marginal costs]

 - ... profits are maximised at the unique $q^*$ such that $MR=MC$